jonbern/climate-data-crawler/README.md

 # Climate Data Crawler - CDO (Climate Data Online) data crawler
-Climate Data Crawler is a library and node.js CLI (Command Line Interface) for querying [NCDC's (National Climatic Date Center) CDO (Climate Data Online) web services v2](https://www.ncdc.noaa.gov/cdo-web/webservices/v2) at a higher level of abstraction.
+Climate Data Crawler is a library and node.js CLI (Command Line Interface) for querying [NCDC's (National Climatic Date Center) CDO (Climate Data Online) web services v2](https://www.ncdc.noaa.gov/cdo-web/webservices/v2) at various levels of abstraction.

-NCDC's CDO web services offer current- and historical climatic data from various data sets with data from the US and around the world.
-The challenge with these web services is that they are very extensive and it is hard to find out how to get the data you need.
-I created this crawler because I needed a way to query a lot of data and felt that using the CDO web services directly was impractical.
+NCDC's CDO web services offer current- and historical climatic data from data sets with data from the US and around the world.
+However, using only a basic REST client to query these web services is challenging and time consuming, especially if you need to query a lot of data or get data from many locations.
+Climate Data Crawler lets you query a lot of data in an easy way without having to deal with the details of the CDO Web Services.

 ## Components
-Climate Data Crawler consists of three main components which lets you query CDO web services at varying levels of abstraction.
+Climate Data Crawler consists of three main components which lets you query CDO web services at different levels of abstraction.

 ### CdoDataCrawler
 Implements the highest level of abstractions and will let you query a collection